Planning makes good sense. Thinking ahead produces better results than just charging ahead without a vision, goals, or plans.

 The Council uses this information to update its regional system plans to accommodate the forecasted changes.
 In May 2014, the Council adopted the overall development framework, Thrive MSP 2040.
 Between December 2014 and April 2015, the Council adopted updated system plans for regional parks, transportation, and water resources, as well as a policy plan for housing.
 And in September 2015, the Council issued System Statements to each of the region's 188 local jurisdictions.
 These individualized documents show the counties and municipalities how they are affected by changes in the system plans.

-Local governments must submit their updated comprehensive plans by Dec.
-31, 2018, to the Council for review.
+Local governments were required to submit their updated comprehensive plans to the Council by Dec.
+31, 2018, for review (unless they received an extension).
 Council staff assists communities as they develop, implement, and amend their plans.

 Council offers technical assistance, planning grants